aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/02-set-up-landing-zone.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-In this step your Cloud Administrators will use the AWS Control Tower service in your new AWS master account to establish an initial “landing zone” or a foundation of security guardrails and other resources that will help your organization manage use of the AWS platform.
+In this step your Cloud Administrators will use the AWS Control Tower service in your AWS master account to establish an initial “landing zone” or a foundation of security guardrails and other resources that will help your organization manage use of the AWS platform.
 You can learn more by reviewing [AWS Control Tower Features](https://aws.amazon.com/controltower/features/).

 This step should take about 90 minutes to complete.